starnowski/posjsonhelper/README.md

 The "jsonb_extract_path_text" is postgresql function that returns JSON value as text pointed to by path elements passed as "text[]" (equivalent to #>> operator).
 Please check [postgresql documentation](https://www.postgresql.org/docs/10/functions-json.html) for more information.
-Below is an example of a method that looks for items containing specific string values matched by the "LIKE" operator.
+Below there is an example for Hibernate 5 of a method that looks for items containing specific string values matched by the "LIKE" operator.

 ```java
     public List<Item> findAllByStringValueAndLikeOperator(String expression) {